 - Another article, ‘Troubling school toilets: resisting discourses of ‘development’ through a critical disability studies and critical psychology lens’ was recently published in Discourse: Studies in Cultural Politics of Education and available here.
 If you don’t have free access to these journals then please get in touch and we can email you a copy for free.

-- Dr Lisa Procter, Co-Investigator on the project, has written up a short blog article based on a talk, ‘How can a Queer/Crip New Materialism Energise Thinking about Spaces, Places and Design for Wellbeing?’ which she delivered for the BSA Yorkshire Medical Society.
+- Dr Lisa Procter, Co-Investigator on the project, has wrote a short blog article based on a talk, ‘How can a Queer/Crip New Materialism Energise Thinking about Spaces, Places and Design for Wellbeing?’ which she delivered for the BSA Yorkshire Medical Society.

 - We have also been writing ongoing reflections on the project on our blog.